Robust Non-adaptive Group Testing under Errors in Group Membership Specifications: Experimental Results

-\textbf{Choice of Model Mismatch Error:} In our work, all MMEs were generated in the following manner.
-A bit-flipped pool (measurement as described in \eqref{eq:fm_delta}) contains exactly one bit-flip at a randomly chosen index.
+\textbf{Choice of Model Mismatch Error:} In our work, all effective MMEs were generated in the following manner: In our convention, a bit-flipped pool (measurement as described in \eqref{eq:fm_delta}) contains exactly one bit-flip at a randomly chosen index.
 Suppose that the $i^{\text{th}}$ pool (measurement) contains a bit-flip.
 Then exactly one of the following two can happen: (1) some $j^{\text{th}}$ sample that was intended to be in the pool (as defined in $\boldsymbol{A}$) is excluded, or (2) some $j^{\text{th}}$ sample that was not intended to be part of the pool (as defined in $\boldsymbol{A}$) is included.
-These two cases lead to the following changes in the $i^{\text{th}}$ row of $\boldsymbol{\hat{A}}$ (as compared to the $i^{\text{th}}$ row of $\boldsymbol{A}$), and in both cases the choice of $j \in [n]$ is random uniform: Case 1: $\hat{a}_{ij} = -1$ but $a_{ij} = 1$, Case 2: $\hat{a}_{ij} = 1$ but $a_{ij}=-1$.
-Note that under this scheme, the generated bit-flips may not be effective.
-Hence MMEs need to be applied in adversarial setting by inducing bit-flips only at those entries in any row of $\boldsymbol{\hat{A}}$ corresponding to column indices with \emph{non-zero} values of $\boldsymbol{\beta^*}$.
+These two cases lead to the following changes in the $i^{\text{th}}$ row of $\boldsymbol{\hat{A}}$ (as compared to the $i^{\text{th}}$ row of $\boldsymbol{A}$), and in both cases the choice of $j \in [p]$ is random uniform: Case 1: $\hat{a}_{ij} = -1$ but $a_{ij} = 1$, Case 2: $\hat{a}_{ij} = 1$ but $a_{ij}=-1$.
+Note that under this scheme, the generated MMEs may not be effective.
+Hence MMEs were applied in an adversarial setting by inducing bit-flips only at those entries in any row of $\boldsymbol{\hat{A}}$ corresponding to indices with \emph{non-zero} values of $\boldsymbol{\beta^*}$.